mitreid-connect/OpenID-Connect-Java-Spring-Server/openid-connect-client/README.md

-# OpenID Connect Client
+# OpenID Connect Client #

-## Overview
+## Overview ##

-This is the Client, a Spring Security AuthenticationFilter, to the OpenID Connect Java Spring Server following the [OpenID Connect Standard] described protocol.
+You are reading the documentation for the OIDC Client implemented as a Spring Security AuthenticationFilter.
+The client facilitates a user's authentication into the secured application to an OpenID Connect Java Spring Server following the [OpenID Connect Standard] described protocol.

-## Configuration of OIDCAuthenticationFilter
+## Configuring ##

-Configure the OIDCAuthenticationFilter by adding the XML to your application context security like so making changes where necessary for your deployment:
+Configure the client by adding the following XML to your application context security making changes where necessary for your specific deployment.

+Open and define an HTTP security configuration with a reference to a bean defined custom ***AuthenticationEntryPoint***:

 	<security:http auto-config="false"
 		use-expressions="true"